Handling 30 Most Common Sales Objections and Their Rebuttals

 downsizing, merger, bought out sales objection and response

-Such situations may cause disruptions in their operations and decision-making processes.
+Situations like these may cause disruptions in their operations and decision-making processes.

 The prospect may not have the authority or bandwidth to make purchasing decisions at the moment.